 Youth Christmas parties are filled with games, snacks, goofy gifts, and lots of laughter.
 Teens often become little kids at the holidays, eager to gather under the Christmas tree and create new memories.

-In youth ministry, a Christmas party is a wonderful way to celebrate Jesus’ birth, enjoy fellowship, and welcome guests.
-Encourage youth group members to invite friends or classmates.
-Then kick off the event with some Christmas-themed icebreakers to get to know one another.
+In youth ministry, a Christmas party is a wonderful way to celebrate Jesus’ birth.
+Plus, you get to enjoy fellowship and welcome guests.
+So encourage youth group members to invite friends or classmates.
+Then kick off the event with Christmas-themed icebreakers to get to know one another.

-For youth Christmas parties that include any kind of exchange (gifts, cookies, ornaments), keep extras handy in case someone forgets or shows up at the last minute.
+For youth Christmas parties that include an exchange (gifts, cookies, ornaments)?
+Keep extras handy, in case someone forgets or shows up at the last minute.

 Need suggestions for pulling off epic youth Christmas parties?
-We’ve collected some of our favorites, including fresh twists on classic holiday party ideas.
+We’ve collected our favorites, including fresh twists on classic holiday party ideas.
 Merry Christmas to you and your youth group!

-Get into the spirit of the season with these party suggestions:
+Get into the spirit of the season with these youth group Christmas party ideas:

 1. Christmas Karaoke